thanos-io/thanos/docs/proposals/201812_thanos-remote-receive.md

 The Thanos receiver is the missing piece within Thanos in order to use it to build Prometheus as a Service offering, either as an internal service to the rest of an organization or as an actual pay-as-you-go off the shelf service.
 It builds on top of existing Prometheus servers and retains their usefulness, while extending their functionality with long-term-storage, horizontal scalability and downsampling.
 The normal Thanos sidecar is not sufficient for this, as the system would always lack the block length behind (typically 2 hours), which would prevent the most common query pattern of Prometheus: real time queries of very recent data.
 With the Thanos receiver on the service provider side users can simply deploy vanilla Prometheus servers and configure Prometheus with built-in functionality to send its data to the service provider.

+This component is only recommended for uses, where pushing is the only viable solution, for example analytics use cases or cases where the data ingestion must be client initiated, for example a software as a service type environments.

+This component is not recommended in order to achieve a global view of data of a single tenant, for those cases the sidecar based approach with layered Thanos queriers is recommended.
+Also users are asked to note the [various pros and cons of pushing metrics](https://docs.google.com/document/d/1H47v7WfyKkSLMrR8_iku6u9VB73WrVzBHb2SB6dL9_g/edit#heading=h.2v27snv0lsur).

 ## Technical summary of Thanos receiver component

 To solve the above mentioned problems, a new Thanos component is proposed: the Thanos receiver.